KDolenc/Valorant-Server-Buddy/valoranttrackerpackage/README.md

 Returns a list of the account groups in accounts_data.json.

 ### get_distribution_data()
-Returns a list of ranks distribution data in distribution_data.json.
+Returns a list of rank distribution data in distribution_data.json.